Israel: Doing business and staying in touch

 All hotels offer direct dial phones, but these can be pricey.
 Calling cards can be bought from newsagents and used in phone booths, or newsagent coin-operated phones.
 The international dialling code for Israel is +972.

 Mobile phone connections are excellent, even in rural areas, and roaming agreements exist with most international mobile phone companies.
-It is possible to rent mobile phones or SIM cards in the Tel Aviv airport.
+It is possible to rent mobile phones or buy SIM cards in Tel Aviv.